wilzbach/docs.asyncy.com/quick-start/README.md

 Welcome to **Λsyncy Beta** :tada: We are very excited to share our product and receive your feedback.

-## Gettting started
+## Get started

-To get started, install our CLI.
+To get started, install our CLI:

 ```shell
 brew install asyncy/brew/asyncy